 Looking For Answers About Gum Disease?

-Periodontal or ‘gum’ disease usually develops gradually and painlessly over many years.
-By the time obvious symptoms surface, it might already have been serious enough to affect your overall health and put you in danger of losing teeth.
+Periodontal or ‘gum’ disease usually develops gradually and painlessly for many years.
+By the time obvious symptoms appear it might already be serious enough to put your teeth in danger and jeopardze your overall health.